General Requirements for Doctoral Degrees

 Students who do not complete their course work and begin qualifying examinations within the prescribed time limit must be readmitted to the major field (through interview, submission of documents, or audition, as appropriate to the major), meet current requirements, and make any other curricular changes required by the major field department and the director of graduate studies.
 If a student is readmitted to the major, the term of readmission is three years.
 If the student has not completed course work by that time, the student must once again meet the terms for readmission described previously.

 In addition, any doctoral course taken more than 10 calendar years prior to the date of readmission must be revalidated according to procedures approved by the department offering the course and the director of graduate studies.
-Ph.D. students must also receive permission to revalidate courses from the dean of the University Graduate School.
+For Ph.D. students, revalidation includes courses from a master's degree used toward the 90 credits required for the Ph.D. degree.
+Ph.D. students must receive permission to revalidate courses from the dean of the University Graduate School.
+Consult the University Graduate School Bulletin and the director of graduate studies for more information.

 Proficiencies (music history, music theory, keyboard, performance, language reading, language grammar, language diction, musical styles) more than 10 years old must be revalidated.
 Proficiencies must also be revalidated for students beginning a second degree more than 10 years after beginning a first.